Lorsten/sassWebsite/README.md

 * chache - Used in the project to cache compressed images, instead of redoing it everytime the task is ran.
 * BrowserSync - Plugin for reloading the page after changed in the code has been detected.
 * Uglify - Using it to minify fy javascript files to make the filesize smaller.
-* concat - Mergering together two js/css files.
+* concat - Merging together two js/css files.
 * imagemin - Using it to compress images to a smaller size.
 * cleanCSS - Using it to minify the css code.
 * sass - Used for compiling sass code.